-If you could handle a black spot completely, and make the thing expand, three-dimensionally, into a sphere, and spread over the whole body, and then contract to a small black billiard ball on the top of your head, and then go out in front and then stay consistently out in front, and then gradually and quietly and without any effort whatsoever expand as a whole sphere, and cover your whole body again, and then go up to the top, and out the back... - you're all right!
+If you could handle a black spot completely, and make the thing expand three-dimensionally into a sphere and spread over the whole body, and then contract to a small, black billiard ball on the top of your head, and then go out in front and then stay consistently out in front, and then gradually and quietly and without any effort whatsoever expand as a whole sphere and cover your whole body again, and then go up to the top and out the back -- you're all right!
 Nothing to that.

-And I would just take those techniques, as I have given them to you and you find on these mimeographed sheets of paper, and you've got in your own notes, and there's no randomity in 'em at all.
+And I would just take those techniques as I have given them to you and that you'll find on these mimeographed sheets of paper and you've got in your own notes -- there's no randomity in them at all.
 That's what you do.
-And you might find out that you will adjust to doing a couple of the steps in reverse, or something, you happen to decide this is the case, that's all right.
+And you might find out that you will adjust to doing a couple of the steps in reverse, or something -you happen to decide this is the case -- that's all right.
 But I'd go kind of soft with that in the class here.

-First place, it'll upset the guy if you're doing it wrong, and he knows what you re supposed to do, and that's the only liability.
-And the main liability is... when auditing an auditor, is that if the fellow is a complete noodlehead on his techniques, the auditor is the first one that finds it out.
+In the first place, it'll upset the guy if you're doing it wrong and he knows what you're supposed to do, and that's the only liability.
+And the main liability is, when auditing an auditor, is that if a fellow is a complete noodlehead on his techniques, the auditor is the first one that finds it out.
 There is no liability in auditing an auditor if it is done by an auditor who knows his auditing.
-There's no such thing, really, as altitude independent of data, to auditors and to preclears.
-And the reason why it seems to work so well on the people out in the street, is these people out there in the street, they're just... just... they're just walking around and they... they... the... you... you hit them with any of these things, it's like shootin' rabbits with a sixteen-inch gun.
+There's no such thing really as altitude independent of data to auditors and to preclears.
+And the reason why it seems to work so well on the people out in the street is these people out there in the street, they're just walking around and they -- you hit them with any of these things, it's like shooting rabbits with a 16-inch gun.
 And it is on this auditor too, but the auditor's got a ritual.
-He thinks you ought to follow this ritual, and he's very critical if you don't.
-He knows how he's supposed to be brought up before the altar, and carved.
+He thinks you ought to follow this ritual and he's very critical if you don't.
+He knows how he's supposed to be brought up before the altar and carved.

-And so I would be very and particularly careful to know Standard Operating Procedure Issue V in this class, and consider that as the standard of auditing which you're going to receive, and either... though I might send you a cable, uh... in two or three days, saying I have a brand-new technique, I've just issued Standard Operating Procedure Issue X, you go right on using V, huh?
-And the reason for this is you... you know V, it's. it's... you know.
-Sometimes... sometimes a fellow could have a whole palace, gorgeous palace, all paved in gold, and everything else, and fellow gives it to him, and he walks down, and he looks at this gorgeous palace, and... and... and so on, and he himself, at the... he's living in this little game-keeper's cottage down there at the corner of the grounds.
-And he goes up, and he looks at the palace, and gee, it's a nice palace, and then he goes back to the game-keeper's cottage.
+And so I would be very and particularly careful to know Standard Operating Procedure Issue 5 in this class, and consider that as the standard of auditing which you're going to receive; and even though I might send you a cable in two, three days, saying, "I have a brand-new technique.
+I've just issued Standard Operating Procedure Issue 10," you go right on using 5, uh?

+And the reason for this is you know 5, it's -- you know that sometimes a fellow could have a whole palace, gorgeous palace, all paved in gold and everything else, and fellow gives it to him and he walks down and he looks at this gorgeous palace and so on; and he himself, he's living in this little gamekeeper's cottage down there at the corner of the grounds.
+And he goes up and he looks at the palace and, "Gee, it's a nice palace," and then he goes back to the gamekeeper's cottage.